coditory/sherlock-distributed-lock/docs/testing.md

 # Testing

-!!! info "In Memory Connector"
-    The easiest way to setup Sherlock in tests is to use [In-Memory Connector](connectors/inmem.md).
-    Use stubs when you need more control over the locking mechanism.

-For easy stubbing and mocking exposed API consists mostly of interfaces (see: `Sherlock`, `ReactorSherlock`, `DistributedLock`, `ReactorDistributedLock`).

-The library provides also stubs or mocks.
-See:
+Sherlock provides stubs and mocks for testing purposes.
+Try it out:
 `SherlockStub`, `ReactorSherlockStub`, `DistributedLockMock` and `ReactorDistributedLockMock`.

+!!! info "Creating own stub and mocks"
+    Sherlock API consists mostly of interfaces, so it's easy to create stubs and mocks for your own purposes.

 Sample usage in spock tests: